 - AWS network architecture

-You can make this diagram as detailed as you want—it could include just a broad overview or consolidate all of your information, such as IP addresses, in one spot.
+You can make this network diagram as detailed as you want—it could include just a broad overview or consolidate all of your information, such as IP addresses, in one spot.

-Why create a physical network diagram
+Benefits of a physical network diagram

 Within Lucidchart, you can create a physical network diagram to solve this type of issue.
 An effective network diagram could display: